 In today's environment, many practitioner are often aggressive and hasty with extracting teeth and replacing them with implants.
 At Lakemoor Dental Root Canal and Implant Specialist, you will receive an objective viewpoint and assessment of the restorability of your tooth.
 I am always far more interested in saving your tooth than extracting it but in some cases replacement of teeth with implants is more predictable and advantages in the long-term.
-When I became an endodontist, I took an oath to save any tooth that could be saved and with the advanced procedures and techniques in our offices, you can rest assured that I will and I can save teeth that other practioners deem unrestorable.
+When I became an endodontist, I took an oath to save any tooth that could be saved and with the advanced procedures and techniques in our offices, you can rest assured that I will and I can save teeth that other practioners deem restorable.
 For an expert and objective viewpoint, let us give you our opinion.
-Further, we have incorporated Ozone disinfection and laser steralization technologies into our everyday endodontic procedures.
-This is why our procdures will be more predictable than other offices that do not employ Ozone Steralization.
-In fact, in root canal revisions or retreatments, there are often more tenacious bacteria, yeast and fungi that are not predicatably removed with conventional treatment modalities.
+Further, we have incorporated Ozone disinfection and laser sterilization technologies into our everyday endodontic procedures.
+This is why our procedures will be more predictable than other offices that do not employ Ozone Sterilization.
+In fact, in root canal revisions or retreatments, there are often more tenacious bacteria, yeast and fungi that are not predictably removed with conventional treatment modalities.
 This is where our Ozone and Laser technologies make us clinical leaders in endodontic care.

 Root Canals F.A.Q

 The Root Canal Specialist